 The second trimester of the pregnancy, also known as the honeymoon period of pregnancy, is often when women feel at their best while expecting.
 The risk of miscarriage drops by the second trimester and vomiting and nausea subsides, and women feel relaxed and energetic.
 Even so, it’s not free of complications.
 Some women may face certain problems in their second trimester.
 Read on to learn about these complications and what you can do to prevent them.

-Problems during the Second Trimester of Pregnancy
+Problems During the Second Trimester of Pregnancy

 2. Preterm Labour

 Preterm premature rupture of the membranes is a common phenomenon in pregnancy.
 It is common for membranes to get ruptured during labour.
 This occurs when the amniotic sac which holds the baby securely in the womb breaks during labour to assist in the delivery of the baby.
-However, if this happens any time soon then it is worrisome as the baby will get exposed to infections very easily.
+However, if this happens any time soon then it is worrisome as the baby may get exposed to infections very easily.
 This can lead to preterm delivery.

 4. Cervical Insufficiency

 The tissue that connects the vagina and the uterus is known as the cervix.
 Sometimes this delicate tissue is unable to withstand the pressure that the uterus exerts on it causing it to give away and open up.
 An early opening up of the cervix before the 39th week causes an early birth.
 At 20th week, the foetus is too premature to exist outside its cocoon, the uterus.
 Such a pregnancy often results in termination.